mozilla/normandy/docs/dev/recipe-client-addon/workflow.rst

    bugs from downloading newer versions of libraries that we haven't tested the add-on against yet.

-2. Add the dependency to ``recipe-client-addon/webpack.config.js`` using the ``libraryConfig`` function:
+2. Add the dependency to ``recipe-client-addon/webpack.config.js`` as an entry
+   point:

    .. code-block:: javascript

-      module.exports = [
+      module.exports = {
+        entry: {
-        // First argument is the name to export the library under
+          // The key is the name to export the library under
-        // Second argument is a path to the library's folder in node_modules libraryConfig("ajv", "./node_modules/ajv"),
+          // The value is the path to the library's folder in node_modules
-      ];
+          ajv: "./node_modules/ajv",
+        },
+      };

 3. Re-build the vendor directory via ``npm run build``.
-Ensure that a ``libraryName_LICENSE`` file was generated withing ``vendor`` so that we have licensing information for our dependencies.
+Ensure that licensing info for the library was added to the ``LICENSE_THIRDPARTY`` file generated within ``vendor`` so that we have licensing information for our dependencies.

 .. note::